yayabosh/yayabosh/README.md

 ### Hi there 👋

 * 🥳 Welcome!
 I'm Abosh and I'm an undergraduate at the University of Washington studying CS and math.
-* 🤔 I'm interested in artificial intelligence, super good-looking frontend design, and virtually every API that exists.
-* 🌱 Currently learning machine learning applications and how to do a backflip (trampoline stage rn)
+* 🌱 Currently learning how to do a backflip
-* 📫 How to reach me: mihiru@cs.washington.edu, [LinkedIn](https://www.linkedin.com/in/yayabosh/), or by carrier pigeon 🐓.
+* 📫 How to reach me: mihiru@cs.washington.edu, [LinkedIn](https://www.linkedin.com/in/yayabosh/), or by carrier pigeon 🐓
 <!--
 **yayabosh/yayabosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.